meenie/munee/README.md

 Make sure and use curly brackets for block statements (`if`, `while`, `switch`, etc) and terminate lines with a semicolon.
 When the JavaScript is minified, it will put all of your code on one line.
-If you have left out some brackets for an `if` statement, it will include reset of your code inside that `if` statement and cause a lot of problems.
+If you have left out some brackets for an `if` statement, it will include the rest of your code inside that `if` statement and cause a lot of problems.
 As long as you follow decent coding standards, you will not have a problem.